mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

 <api name="items">
 @property {array}
-  The menu items contained in the menu.
-Setting this property to a new array removes all the items currently in the menu and adds all the items in the array.
+  An array containing the items in the menu.
+The array is read-only, meaning that modifications to it will not affect the menu.
+However, setting this property to a new array will replace all the items currently in the menu with the items in the new array.
 </api>

 <api name="context">